Battle of Kosovo Polje, 1448

 The plateau is not completely flat but divided by hills of different sizes, separated by small expanses of marshland.
-To the south-east, the marsh is bounded by a ridge on whose eastern edge lay the grave of Murad I, who died in the first Battle of Kosovo in 1389.
+To the south-east, the marsh is bounded by a ridge on whose eastern edge lay the grave of Murad I, who died in the First Battle of Kosovo in 1389.

 This was the place, almost right in the valley of the river, where Hunyadi was in camp when he heard of the arrival of the Sultan.
-The Ottoman army was advancing along on the road out of the Lab valley from Pristina, a few kilometers to the east of Murad’s grave, and threatening to occupy the strategically-important hill.
+The Ottoman army was advancing along on the road out of the Lab valley from Pristina, a few kilometers to the east of Murad’s grave, and threatening to occupy the strategically important hill.

 Hunyadi sensed the danger and took the hill with his cavalry in a hard struggle.
 He set up the wagon fort on the hill and placed the army around it, clearly in attacking formation.
-The hill was taken and the camp set up on 17 October.
+The hill was taken and the camp was set up on 17 October.
 The Hungarian army was thus separated from its water supply, but a cavalry charge launched downhill seemed to promise success.

 The outnumbering Turkish army took up a position on the north of the marsh, at the Hungarians’ previous place, beside the Lab stream.
-We know that the Sultan mobilized the Janissaries, the mercenary cavalry, the Asian and European cavalry, the Akinjis and the Azaps, and even brought nomadic Tartars in support.
+We know that the Sultan mobilized the Janissaries, the mercenary cavalry, the Asian and European cavalry, the Akinjis, and the Azaps, and even brought nomadic Tartars in support.
 The Azaps alone numbered ten thousand; there must have been as many Akinjis and a minimum of six thousand Janissaries and Porte mercenaries so that taken together with the Anatolian and Rumelian

 cavalry and the mobilized Balkan garrisons, the Ottoman army must have had a total strength of at least fifty thousand.

 Murad arranged this strength in the traditional configuration.
 In the center were the Janissaries and the Azap infantry and in front of them the artillery dugouts.
 The Anatolian cavalry was on one wing and the Rumelian cavalry and the Akinjis on the other.
 At the rear, the army was defended by a camp fort assembled from baggage.
-The Sultan had armed the equerries, camel-drivers and other auxiliary personnel in the camp, and set a few thousand regular troops alongside them.
+The Sultan had armed the equerries, camel drivers, and other auxiliary personnel in the camp, and set a few thousand regular troops alongside them.

 The Hungarian army’s center must have been occupied by Hunyadi’s armored horsemen, with the offensive infantry behind them, in front of the wagon fort.
 The barons’ militias, which later fell in the battle, were probably also placed in the center.